pheyvaer/markdown-index-search/README.md

 It generates the search index and stores in the pod.
 The service needs to run every time the contents of the Markdown files change.
-The Web app loads this index and allows users to find for the relevant Markdown resources by searching for "office".
+The Web app loads this index and allows users to find the relevant Markdown resources by searching for "office".

 ## Service